intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/keras-support.md

 ## **LeNet Example**

-Here we show an example on how to load a Keras model into BigDL.
+Here we show a simple example on how to load a Keras model into BigDL.
 The model used in this example is a [CNN](https://github.com/fchollet/keras/blob/1.2.2/examples/mnist_cnn.py) from Keras.

 ```python
 from keras.models import Sequential